Many people keep at least one firearm in the home for self-protection and security. It is a decision that comes with common sense responsibility.

-Firearms should be stored in a location inaccessible to children or anyone else who is unauthorized.
+Sore firearms in a location that’s not accessible to children or anyone else who is unauthorized.

 Clean your firearm immediately after target shooting or hunting so as not to leave it lying around until later (unsecured).

-Whenever retrieving a firearm from storage, always check to see if it is unloaded (or not!).
+Retrieving a firearm from storage: always check to see if it’s loaded or unloaded.

 Treat every firearm as if it were loaded.